brackebusch/bb-exercise/README.md

 ----
 ### Deployment
-**Objective**: always deploy a new instance and leave what is working alive until new version is up and running.
-The motivation for this is to make sure we never take production down, and if we have any errors it is easier to roll back.
+**Objective**: Always deploy a new instance of application and leave what is working alive until new version is up and running.
+The motivation for this is to make sure we never take production down, and if we have any errors it is easier to rollback.
 Steps to deployment:
 1. Make sure application is passing all tests locally.
 2. Run build
 3. Create new instance in AWS, Azure etc. to deploy to